- Depending on the Writer: Are they competent or incompetent? The answer is somewhat in the middle, depending on on whatever's funny at the time.

 - Moro finally finds himself on the receiving end when he faces off against Majin Buu, who shrugs off everything the sorcerer tosses at him and kicks him around like a ragdoll.
 It's made worse by the fact that Moro's energy draining abilities are completely ineffective against Buu.
-Which is spectacularly ironic, as not only was Majin Buu created by another evil wizard, Buu is capable of a different type of absorption.
-"Magic must defeat magic", indeed.
+Which is spectacularly ironic, as not only was Majin Buu first summoned by another evil wizard, Buu is capable of a different type of absorption.
 Once he regains his full power, however, he wastes no time returning the favor.

 - Diabolical Mastermind: Became this by releasing the entire Galactic Patrol prison and becoming the leader of the galaxy's most dangerous criminals who stole the prison's resources and ships as they left.
 On top of this, he's one of the most intelligent and cunning Dragon Ball villains, often winning his battles through intelligence and well thought out schemes rather than brute force.